 Mites in Your Worm Bin

-There are 2 main issues that cause worms to leave the worm farm:
+There are 3 main reasons that cause worms to leave a worm farm:

 When in doubt about a material for bedding, we recommend testing it first or just not using it at all.
 Remember, “maybe” is usually no when it comes to bedding and feedstock for your worms!

 If you aren’t seeing cocoons and babies in your worm bin, don’t panic!
-Many factors can influence worm reproduction, from temperatures to worm density in the bin.
+Many factors can influence worm reproduction, including:

 Otherwise, be patient!
 Healthy, active worms have evolved to breed prolifically and they will start as soon as conditions are good.